geerlingguy/ansible-role-nginx/README.md

 If you have many server names, or have very long server names, you might get an Nginx error on startup requiring this value to be increased.

+    nginx_fastcgi_cache_path: ""

+Set as the `fastcgi_cache_path` directive in the `nginx.conf` file.
+By default, this will not be configured (if left as an empty string), but if you wish to use Nginx with a fastcgi cache, you can set this to a valid value (e.g. `"/var/cache/nginx-fastcgi-cache keys_zone=fastcgi-cache:32m"`) to use Nginx's fastcgi cache (further fastcgi configuration can be done in individual server configurations).

     nginx_proxy_cache_path: ""

 Set as the `proxy_cache_path` directive in the `nginx.conf` file.
 By default, this will not be configured (if left as an empty string), but if you wish to use Nginx as a reverse proxy, you can set this to a valid value (e.g. `"/var/cache/nginx keys_zone=cache:32m"`) to use Nginx's cache (further proxy configuration can be done in individual server configurations).